Who We Are

 Creekside Commons Cohousing is an inclusive and sharing community of thirty six families in Courtenay BC.
 We make conscious choices about how to live with each other in an ecologically and socially responsible manner.
 Creekside people range in age from young children to elders.
 We are intentionally inclusive and support a diverse range of family constellations.
 There are singles, couples, empty nesters and families and lots of surrogate grandparents, aunties and uncles enjoying time with the community’s children.

 While some of us are long time residents of the Comox Valley, many arrived to become owners at Creekside Commons from other parts of British Columbia, Canada and the United States.
 Some of us came to Creekside while it was developing because we were looking to create intentional community.
 Others discovered Creekside while looking for a better way to live in our increasingly complex and impersonal world.

-Our children are both schooled and unschooled, some learning at home and some at the new Waldorf inspired Saltwater School nearby or in other alternative education programs.
+Our children are both schooled and unschooled, some learning at home and others in public school or alternative education programs.

 Pets are welcome and enjoyed (within bylaws and guidelines).
 We love to dry our clothes outside and express ourselves through the spaces around our homes as well as within.

 From time to time, Creekside people spend extended times away from home, making it possible to have renters and house sitters join the community.
 Woofers come spring and fall to help with the garden and landscaping.
 We’ve even found ways sometimes to welcome folks for a period of time who want to try living in our community before they make a decision to buy a home.
 While it’s hard to say goodbye to those who have come and gone, that’s part of living in community too and it also means we have friends who come ‘home’ to visit at Creekside from time to time.